-Company 's Share Customer s' Share Annual Power Cost Variability Over Under Over Under Over or Under Collected by up to \$17 million 100 % 100 % % % Over or Under Collected by between \$17 million - \$40 million 35 50 65 50 Over or Under Collected beyond \$40 + million 10 10 90 90
+Company s Share Customer s' Share Annual Power Cost Variability Over Under Over Under Over or Under Collected by up to \$17 million 100 % 100 % - % Over or Under Collected by between \$17 million - \$40 million 35 50 65 50 Over or Under Collected beyond \$40 + million 10 10 90 90

-For the year ended December 31, 2021, in its PCA mechanism, PSE under recovered its allowable costs by \$68.0 million of which \$36.7 million was apportioned to customers and \$1.7 million of interest was accrued on the deferred customer balance.
-This compares to an under recovery of allowable costs of \$76.1 million, for the year ended December 31, 2020, of which \$44.0 million was apportioned to customers and accrued \$2.0 million of interest on the total deferred customer balance.
-The under recovery in 2020 was included in the Power Cost Adjustment Clause filing, mentioned below.
+For the year ended December 31, 2022, in its PCA mechanism, PSE under recovered its allowable costs by \$110.1 million of which \$74.6 million was apportioned to customers and \$1.5 million of interest was accrued on the deferred customer balance.
+This compares to an under recovery of allowable costs of \$68.0 million, for the year ended December 31, 2021, of which \$36.7 million was apportioned to customers and accrued \$1.7 million of interest on the total deferred customer balance.

-Power Cost Adjustment Clause Filing
+Power Cost Adjustment Clause

-On July 8, 2020, the Washington Commission issued the final order in Dockets UE-190529 and UG-190530, which instructed PSE to remove Schedule 95 collection on decoupling allowed rates for Microsoft Special Contracts, which will be included in allowed rates under the Decoupling Schedule 142 effective October 15, 2020.
+On July 8, 2020, the Washington Commission issued the final order in Dockets No. UE-190529 and UG-190530, which instructed PSE to remove Schedule 95 collection on decoupling allowed rates for Special Contracts, which are included in allowed rates under the Decoupling Schedule 142 effective October 15, 2020.

 PSE exceeded the \$20.0 million cumulative deferral balance in its PCA mechanism in 2020.
 The surcharging of deferrals can be triggered by the Company when the balance in the deferral account is a credit of \$20.0 million or more.
-During 2020, actual power costs were higher than baseline power costs, thereby creating an under-recovery of \$76.1 million.
+During 2020, actual power costs were higher than baseline power costs; thereby, creating an under-recovery of \$76.1 million.
 Under the terms of the PCA's sharing mechanism for under-recovered power costs, PSE absorbed \$32.1 million of the under-recovered amount, and customers were responsible for the remaining \$44.0 million, or \$46.0 million including interest.
-PSE filed to recover the deferred balance in Docket UE-210300, effective December 1, 2021, and the Washington Commission approved PSE's request on September 30, 2021.
+PSE filed to recover the deferred balance in Docket No. UE-210300, and the Washington Commission allowed the recovery effective December 1, 2021.